 - The condenser – This part condenses the refrigerant and moves it throughout the system.
 The condenser also facilitates heat transfer.

 - The expansion valve – This part regulates the flow of refrigerant into the evaporator.

 - The compressor – This part works as a pump to pressurize the refrigerant.

 - The filter – This part is located inside the house between the air handler and the vent.
 It does an important job of removing particles and hair in the air, which keeps the system working well.

-Has your AC unit stopped working?
-When you need air conditioning maintenance near me or A/C repairs, you don't want to avoid the problem.
+Has your HVAC system stopped working?
+When you need air conditioning services or A/C repairs, you don’t want to avoid the problem.
 Florida is warm or hot most of the year, and many areas have high humidity.
 With the heat index in the sweltering summer, temperatures climb over 100 degrees.
 Without controlling the air temperature and humidity in your home or building, you can get mold and other microbes, which can cause allergies and other health concerns.

 - Leaky unit

 - Dirty coils